Effective: February 18, 2021

 What Creator-specific data do we process?

 Rukkaz may collect, use, store and disclose the following types of Creators’ data in addition to the data described in 4.
 What do we do with End Users’ data?:

-Creator Video Content.
-This is creator-generated video content shared with the Rukkaz community.
+- Creator Video Content.
+This is creator-generated video content shared with the Rukkaz community including any GWM Video.
 All such Creator-generated content is moderated to ensure age-appropriateness.
 We process this data when a Creator uploads video content.
 It includes audio-visual media.

 How do we process Creators’ data?

 - We process Creator Content as described in How we process End Users’ data, with the exception of the removal of personal data, which in the case of Creators is permitted to be disclosed under agreement with SuperAwesome.

 - We moderate Creators Video Content automatically and, in some cases, by human review in order to ensure age-appropriateness.